Experience New Kent Winery at Dombroski Vineyards

 Our Vineyards & Production

 New Kent’s 17,000-square-foot winery is equipped with state-of-the-art winemaking equipment from around the world.
 Winemaker, Tom Payette, continues to share his knowledge and guidance to produce fine wines with the Production Manager, Kevin Jones.
 The vineyards adjacent to the winery were planted in 2001 and currently there are 20+ acres under cultivation with Cabernet Franc, Merlot, Chardonnay, Vidal, Norton and Cabernet Sauvignon varietals.
-The planting of six additional acres in Spring 2016 will help the Dombroski Family move toward their goal of 50 acres in the next few years.
+The planting of six additional acres in Spring 2016 helped the Dombroski Family move toward their goal of 50 acres in the next few years.
 New Kent Winery at Dombroski Vineyards currently produces 6,500 cases of wine each year, with a goal of 10,000.

 New Kent Winery is part of the most luxurious and exceptional private community in Virginia Wine Country.
 Viniterra epitomizes upscale living at its finest with estate-sized homesites surrounded by acres of unspoiled beauty and a championship golf course.